delaneymethod/phpcli/README.md

-# PHP-FPM
+# PHP-CLI

-A light-weight PHP-FPM container for Docker.
+A light-weight PHP-CLI container for Docker.